 - Confidentiality: both parties will agree to honor confidentiality requests.

 - CLBC membership will be required of all participants.

 CLBC Northern Members Career Mentoring Program Application

 Applications for Career mentoring are being accepted continuously.
-First priority deadline for early 2015 program participants is December 15, 2014.
-Mentor/Mentee pairs will be notified by January 15, 2015.
+First priority deadline for program participants is December 15, 2018.
+Mentor/Mentee pairs will be notified by January 15, 2019.
 Please refer to the CLBC North Mentoring General Guidelines to determine your eligibility.